opportus/object-mapper/README.md

 Leverage that system to:

--   Decouple your codebase from data mapping
+-   Decouple your codebase from data mapping logic
 -   Dynamically define control flow over data being transferred from source to target
 -   Dynamically define target model based on source model and vice-versa